When you are shopping for fine jewelry or engagement rings, you will often come across the terms 10k gold, 14k gold, 18k gold or even 24k gold.

 So, what do they mean and why should it matter to you?

-In this article, we will address some of the differences between karat values and most common misconceptions people have about white/yellow gold settings.
+In this article, we will address some of the differences between karat values and common misconceptions people have about white/yellow gold settings.

-Karat Gold Purity Relationship Table
+Karat Gold Purity Reference Table

 Pure gold (100%), is sometimes referred to as 24 karat or 24k.
 It is free from other impurities and is a highly valued metal.
 Even though 24k gold doesn’t degrade or tarnish, it is very soft and malleable.